f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

       }
    }

-..
-Note:: You **MUST** accept the terms of the instance in AWS before you can launch the image.
+.. note:: You **MUST** accept the terms of the instance in AWS before you can launch the image.
 Accept the EULA here_

 .. _here: https://aws.amazon.com/marketplace/pp?sku=sxmg2kgwdu7h1ptwzl9d8e4b

 Let's retreive the ``privateKeyFilename`` by doing a GET on the same URI: ``GET https://10.1.1.4/mgmt/cm/cloud/tasks/create-ve``.
 Keep a note of it as we will need it later.

-4. Repeat previous step to create the 2nd VE.
+5. Repeat previous step to create the 2nd VE.
 Don't forget to update the veName.

 .. code-block:: yaml
    :linenos: